 Puffin Cottage has been recently renovated, yet still retains some of its traditional features, such as a narrow corridor off the kitchen where barrels of herring were once rolled from the yard onto carts for transportation.
 The cottage is set over two floors with the open plan kitchen and dining area and a good size living room on the ground floor.
-The two bedrooms, one of which has a Super King size bed are located on the first floor, along with the family bathroom on a three quarter landing.
+The two bedrooms, one of which has a super-king-size bed and TV, are located on the first floor, along with the family bathroom on a three quarter landing.
 The cosy lounge has a log burning stove set in an original stone fire place, the ideal place to relax and plan your holiday adventures.
 There are two very comfortable sofas, a flat screen TV with Freeview and a DVD player and Wi-Fi.
 The stove and electric radiators mean the cottage stays warm, whatever the weather.

 Puffin Cottage was recently featured on the Discover Britain website.

 Bed linen, towels, heating and hot water are included.